-4. Direct the Director General of Health to provide advice to the Minister of Health as to how the Ministry will give effect to a system leadership YES / NO role for mental health and addiction at an all of Government level with particular regard to the \$1.9bn initiatives.
-5. Direct the Chief Executive of the Department of the Prime Minister and Cabinet to share the findings of this Review with public sector chief executives that are about system leadership, formal YES / NO governance, planning and reporting and processes for approval of material changes to original outputs and budget allocations in large cross agency programmes.
-6. Direct the Health Infrastructure Unit (HIU) to provide advice to the Minister of Health as to whether a ring-fenced funding allocation for YES / NO mental health and addiction facilities should be provided for within the overall health infrastructure investment and how this would operate.
+4. of Hea the Director General of Health to provide advice to the Minister alth as to how the Ministry will give effect to a system leadership or mental health and addiction at an all of Government level with alar regard to the \$1.9bn initiatives.
+YES / NO 5.
+Direct the Chief Executive of the Department of the Prime Minister and Cabinet to share the findings of this Review with public sector chief executives that are about system leadership, formal governance, planning and reporting and processes for approval of material changes to original outputs and budget allocations in large cross agency programmes.
+6. Ministe menta Direct the Health Infrastructure Unit (HIU) to provide advice to the Minister of Health as to whether a ring-fenced funding allocation for mental health and addiction facilities should be provided for within the overall health infrastructure investment and how this would operate.
 7. Direct the HIU to: 7.1.
-Establish a policy platform for the Mental Health Infrastructure YES / NO Programme.
-7.2.
-Require the DHBs to use the Mental Health and Addictions YES / NO Facility Design Guidance Note as a standard with approval being sought from the HIU for departure from the standard.
-7.3.
-Directly deliver projects or parts there-of where DHBs have YES / NO limited capability and capacity as assessed pre-business case or later in the process if required.
-7.4.
-Work with Treasury to agree an appropriate business case YES / NO template for mental health infrastructure projects that are less than \$10m 8.
-Direct the Ministry of Health to prepare a communications plan for the Minister of Health to consider that notes the success of delivery YES / NO to date providing an opportunity to act as a background to the launch of Kia Manawanui Aotearoa.
-9. Agree that this Mid-term review is proactively released, with any YES / NO appropriate redaction where information would have been withheld under the Official Information Act 1982, in September 2021.
-10. Indicate whether you would like the Implementation Unit (IU) to work with the Ministry of Health and Department of Corrections to YES / NO remainder of the programme.
+Establish a policy platform for the Mental Health Infrastructure Programme.
+YES / NO 7.2.
+Require the DHBs to use the Mental Health and Addictions Facility Design Guidance Note as a standard with approval being sought from the HIU for departure from the standard.
+YES / NO 7.3.
+Directly deliver projects or parts there-of where DHBs have limited capability and capacity as assessed pre-business case or later in the process if required.
+YES / NO 7.4.
+Work with Treasury to agree an appropriate business case template for mental health infrastructure projects that are less than \$10m YES / NO 8. the Mi to date the Ministry of Health to prepare a communications plan for nister of Health to consider that notes the success of delivery providing an opportunity to act as a background to the launch Manawanui Aotearoa.
+YES / NO 9.
+Agree that this Mid-term review is proactively released, with any appropriate redaction where information would have been withheld under the Official Information Act 1982, in September 2021.
+10 with t te whether you would like the Implementation Unit (IU) to work he Ministry of Health and Department of Corrections to then planning and reporting on delivery throughout the YES / NO remainder of the programme.